Oliver's Story: Critical reception

 Unlike the original film, Oliver's Story was poorly reviewed and was not successful at the box office.
-On Rotten Tomatoes the film has an approval rating of 29% based on reviews from 7 critics.
+On Rotten Tomatoes the film has an approval rating of 22% based on reviews from nine critics.

-O'Neal thought a major reason behind the film's failure was the fact the character played by Nicola Pagett was cut out of the last third.
+O'Neal thought a major reason behind the film's failure was that the character played by Nicola Pagett was cut out of the last third.